pdotsani/letschat-server/README.md

 # letschat-server

 This is a server that allows you to leverage the message api of ollama with any of the models available.
 You can link this up to a frontend.
-For the purposes of authentication, we are using Supabase.
+For the purposes of authentication, authorization, and data access, we are using Supabase.

 ## Prerequisites